Blog Hero

 They can also check your meibomian glands for any blockages by using their fingertips to apply light pressure on the eyelids to observe the secretions or accumulated oils.
 Once your eye doctor confirms meibomian gland dysfunction, they can offer treatment options based on the severity of the conditions and tailored to your specific needs.

-Several treatment options for unclogging meibomian glands include in-office procedures, eyelid hygiene products, and supplements to help restore tear film quality and relieve dry eye symptoms.
+Several treatment options for unclogging meibomian glands include in-office procedures offered at Dr. Bittel Optometry to help restore tear film quality and relieve dry eye symptoms.

 Intense Pulsed Light Therapy